Mathematical Contributions to the Dynamics of the Josephson Junctions: State of the Art and Open Problems: Mathematical results

 Another aspect frequently highlighted in many papers is that the linear third order operator $ {\cal L} $ is an example of wave operator perturbed by higher order viscous terms.
 The behaviour of solution of (\ref{22}) when $ \alpha =0 $, has been analyzed in various applications of artificial viscosity method \cite{nay,kl}.
 Moreover, in \cite{dmr}, when $ \varepsilon $ is vanishing, the interaction between diffusion effects and pure waves has been evaluated by means of slow time $ \varepsilon t $ and fast times $ t/\varepsilon $.
-These aspects are also analyzed in \cite{dr1} referring to the strip problem for equation (\ref{22}) with a linear source term $ f $, while in the non linear case, the Neumann boundary problem has been discussed in \cite{moca}.
+These aspects are also analyzed in \cite{dr1} referring to the strip problem for equation (\ref{22}) with a linear source term $ f $ or in \cite{renno,renno10}

 Also equation (\ref{18}) can be considered as a semilinear hyperbolic equation perturbed by viscous terms described by higher-order derivatives with small diffusion coefficients $ \varepsilon $.
 In \cite{df213}, the influence of the dissipative terms has been estimated proving that they are both bounded when $ \varepsilon $ tends to zero and when time tends to infinity, giving a mathematical proof of what has been observed in \cite{bcs2}.